open2b/scriggo-site/site/from-jinja-to-scriggo.md

 {% var data = map[string]string{"dict": "of", "key": "and", "value": "pairs"} %}
 ```

-Note that _maps_ in Scriggo, just like in Go, do not keep any information about keys
+Note that maps in Scriggo, just like in Go, do not keep any information about keys
 ordering.

 #### Tuples

 Scriggo has no equivalent for tuples.
-In general, you may want to use _slices_ or
+In general, you may want to use slices for
-_arrays_ for sorted values, and _maps_ or _structs_ for values with an associated
+sorted values, and maps or structs for values with an associated key.
-key.

 For example, consider this tuple in Jinja, representing a date: